NethmalWDI/Fall-Detection-device/README.md

 # Fall Detection Device

-## Team MedMinds

-This project was developed as part of our 2nd semester project at the University of Moratuwa.
+This team project was developed as part of our 2nd semester project at the University of Moratuwa.
 The objective of this project is to design and implement a device that detects falls in elderly people and sends a notification to a designated person via SMS.

 ## Project Overview